maverick-27/fundApp/README.md

    # pip install flask, flask_sqlalchemy
    # flask run

+# this app is now integrated with MYSQL as DB

 # To run this app on any other port run command :
   ## flask run -h localhost -p 3000